-The first page of the wizard displays a list of basic AMIs on the Quick Start tab.
+The Quick Launch Wizard displays a list of basic configurations called Amazon Machine Images (AMIs) that you can choose from to launch an instance.
 An Amazon Machine Image (AMI) contains all the information needed to create a new instance of a server.
-For example, an AMI might contain all the software to act as a web server (e.g., Linux, Apache, and your web site), or all the software to act as a Windows database server (e.g., Windows and SQL Server).
-To keep things simple, AWS marks the AMIs that are available in the free tier with a star.
+For example, an AMI might contain all the software to act as a web server (e.g., Linux, Apache, and your website).
+To keep things simple, AWS marks the AMIs that are available in the Free Usage Tier with a star.